Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Habitat

-Often, multiple squirrels live together in little communities to protect themselves from threats in the wild.
+Multiple squirrels often live together in little communities to protect themselves from threats in the wild.
 They live in thick woodlands all over the United States.
 Since these squirrels don’t nest, they take over an existing space where another animal has been and make it their own.

-You must have a very tall cage and open in captivity so your flying squirrel can live comfortably.
-Even when you have a larger cage, they must get out for play and exercise daily.
+You must have a tall cage so your flying squirrel can live comfortably.
+Even so, they must get out for play and exercise daily.

 Personality

-You must understand, these are not traditional pets.
-Unless you are familiar with exotic animals, you might not fully comprehend the needs that this pet requires.
-It would help if you always did as much research as possible before committing.
+Still, you must understand that these are not traditional pets.
+Unless you are familiar with exotic animals, you might not fully comprehend the needs that this pet requires to be met.
+It would help if you did as much research as possible before committing.

 Health & Care

-Before you bring your flying squirrel home, it’s a good idea to find an exotic vet near you.
-It might be more challenging than finding a traditional vet—depending on where you live.
+Before you bring home your flying squirrel, it’s a good idea to find an exotic vet near you.
+This might be more challenging than finding a traditional vet, depending on where you live.

 Flying squirrels eat: